waffleio/waffle.io-takeout/doc/INSTALL.md

 _NOTE: If you do not take one of the following actions, some features in Waffle may not function properly._

 #### Using your own certificates
-This is the prefered way to handle SSL for Waffle Takeout.
-To use your own certificates, you simply overwrite our self-signed certificates with your own trusted certificates and restart the service.
+This is the preferred way to handle SSL for Waffle Takeout.
+To use your own certificates, overwrite our self-signed certificates with your own trusted certificates and restart the service.
 The self-signed certificates live on the host machine at `/etc/waffle/nginx/certs`.
 If you look in that directory, you will see 4 files: `<hostname>.crt`, `<hostname>.key`, `*.<hostname>.crt`, and `*.<hostname>.key`.
 You may provide your own certs by:

 1. Generate certificates signed by a trusted CA for both `<hostname>.crt` and `*.<hostname>.crt` where `hostname` is the hostname of the host machine running waffle.
 Those names must be exact.
 2. Overwrite the existing files in `/etc/waffle/nginx/certs` with the certificates you created.
 You must upload both the `.crt` and the `.key` files into that directory.